 - Memberships can be frozen upon request for up to twelve months.
 A £2 per month freeze fee will still be due on all member accounts associated to the membership that has been frozen.

-- All membership freezes and terminations take effect on the first day of the month.
-To freeze, terminate, update payment details or make any changes to a membership, an online membership change form must be completed via our website.
+- All membership freezes and terminations take effect on the first working day of the month.
+To freeze, terminate, update payment details or make any changes to a membership, an online membership change form must be completed at least 48hrs prior to the next billing due date via our website.
+For any terminations, no pro rata refunds will be given.

-- If two consecutive payments are declined, Climbing Centre Group Ltd reserve the right to apply a £5 declined payment fee.
-Further, they reserve the right to terminate a membership automatically should an account be three months past due.
-In the event a membership has been automatically terminated, the customer will still be obligated to pay all past due balances in full, and their account will not be reactivated until such time that this has been done.
+- In the event a membership has been terminated, the customer will still be obligated to pay all past due balances in full, and their account will not be reactivated until such time that this has been done.

 - Climbing Centre Group Ltd reserve, the right to make changes to the dues or terms of the membership at its discretion.
-Notice of any changes will be given sixty days prior to the date they are due to come into effect.
+Notice of any changes will be given to allow time for you to cancel your membership prior to the date they are due to come into effect.
 All notices will be sent electronically to the email address provided.

 - Memberships are valid from the date of purchase